cosmin/docker-video-tools/README.md

-# Docker Video Base
+# Docker Video Tools

-Base image for running ffmpeg, shaka packager and vmaf, built on top of Ubuntu 18.04 + CUDA
+Base image for running ffmpeg, shaka packager and vmaf, built on top of Ubuntu 18.04 with CUDA runtime and libnpp